drduh/YubiKey-Guide/README.md

 ## Encryption key

-Type `key 1` again to deselect the first key and `key 2` to select the next key:
+Type `key 1` again to deselect the first key and `key 2` to select the next key, then `keytocard` to transfer it, then `2` as the destination:

 ```console
 gpg> key 1